larryhastings/appeal/README.md

 p.main()
 ```

-This is also the first time you're seeing the `Processor`
+This is the first time you're seeing the `Processor`
 object.
 All the runtime information for processing
 a command-line lives in the `Processor` object; in
 fact, `Appeal.main` and `Appeal.process` are both